 Origin : Gallifrey

-“Oh, I know why you’re here.
-To destroy the Doctor.
-You’ve never had any other.
+“Oh, I know why you’re here!
+To destroy the Doctor!
+You’ve never had any other!
 It obsesses you, to the exclusion of all else!
-You’re unbalanced.
+You’re unbalanced!
 No wonder the Doctor always outwits you….!”
 Rani to the Master

 The Female (Master) Of The Species Is More Deadly…

 The Rani, which means ‘Queen’ in Hindu.
-Followed in the Time Lord tradition – of naming oneself, after an ‘authority’ figure – The Doctor, The Master.
+Followed in the Time Lord tradition – of naming oneself, after an ‘authority’ figure.
+Like the Doctor and the Master.

-The Rani then went on the run, like the Master – in a fully functioning Tardis.
-Being about the same age – as both the Doctor and the Master.
-The Rani had – perhaps, maybe even shared the same Gallifreyan school class – as them.
+The Rani was also, about the same age as both the Doctor and the Master.
+Although unconfirmed, the Rani had, perhaps, even shared the same Gallifreyan school class as both fellow Time Lords.

 Using captured villagers, the Rani harvested brain-fluid to synthesize drugs; which were to control the populace of another planet – Miasimia Goria; a planet where the Rani ruled, through drug pacification.

 The Rani reappeared again, in the Seventh Doctor’s first serial; Time And The Rani – 1987.
-This time, surpressing the indigenous aliens of planet Lakertya; with her bat-like Tet-Trap army.

 Old Doctor Who